BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 implantation and functional imaging using the miniscope platform.

 - **Transgenic animal models**
-Transgenic mouse lines expressing genetically encoded calcium indicators (Thy1-GCaMP6 or TIT2L-GCaMP6f) offer a robust and reproducible alternative to viral vector-based expression systems.
+Transgenic mouse lines expressing genetically encoded calcium indicators (Thy1-GCaMP6, TIT2L-GCaMP6f) offer a robust and reproducible alternative to viral vector-based expression systems.
 These lines provide **stable, heritable, and cell-type-specific expression** of calcium indicators under the control of defined promoters, enabling consistent signal intensity and anatomical coverage across animals and experiments.
 Importantly, the use of transgenic models eliminates the need for stereotaxic AAV injection,